Digital Coupon

 On Android, the Wallet Pass Details are displayed as a long strip.

-‘Content’ is the next step of the Digital Coupon Campaign creator.
-In this step, you enter information associated with the coupon, such as the coupon issuer name, the coupon title, a disclaimer statement, in general, data that conforms to what is expected from passes to store them in Apple pay or Google pay wallets.
+In this step, you enter information associated with the coupon, such as the coupon issuer name, the coupon title, a disclaimer statement, and in general, data that conforms to what is expected from passes to store them in Apple Pay or Google Pay wallets.

 Keep in mind that some elements are OS-specific, so they will only be visible in the respective preview.